-- 1 HM Treasury, 2021, The Dasgupta review: the economics of biodiversity - 2 Ibid - 3 United Nations Environment Programme (UNEP) International Resource Panel, Global resources outlook 2019 - 4 HMT, 2021, op cit - 5 Ellen MacArthur Foundation, 'What is a circular economy?', ellenmacarthurfoundation.org; WRAP, 'WRAP and the circular economy', wrap.org.uk; United Nations Economist Network, 2022, New economics for sustainable development circular economy - 6 Green Alliance, 2018a, Less in, more out; and WRAP, 2021, Net zero: why resource efficiency holds the answers - 7 UK Government, 2022, Resilience for the future: the UK's critical minerals strategy - 8 National Audit Office, 2023, The government's resources and waste reforms for England - 9 OECD, 2017, The macroeconomics of the circular economy transition: a critical review of modelling approaches - 10 This is based on a meta-analysis of 27 studies: G Hernandez, et al, 2020, Macroeconomic, social and environmental impacts of circular economy up to 2050: a meta analysis - 11 Material taxes tend to dampen GDP growth.
+- 1 HM Treasury, 2021, The Dasgupta review: the economics of biodiversity - 2 Ibid - 3 United Nations Environment Programme (UNEP) International Resource Panel, Global resources outlook 2019 - 4 HMT, 2021, op cit - 6 Green Alliance, 2018a, Less in, more out; and WRAP, 2021, Net zero: why resource efficiency holds the answers - 7 UK Government, 2022, Resilience for the future: the UK's critical minerals strategy - 8 National Audit Office, 2023, The government's resources and waste reforms for England - 9 OECD, 2017, The macroeconomics of the circular economy transition: a critical review of modelling approaches - 10 This is based on a meta-analysis of 27 studies: G Hernandez, et al, 2020, Macroeconomic, social and environmental impacts of circular economy up to 2050: a meta analysis - 11 Material taxes tend to dampen GDP growth.
 To balance this effect, revenues from material taxes can be recycled via lower taxes on labour, which increases GDP through additional consumer spending.
-The policy choices modelled in these scenarios have a significant impact on economic outcomes.
+The policy choices

+- modelled in these scenarios have a significant impact on economic outcomes.
 If significant barriers to technological progress exist or research and development funding is restricted, or if material taxes are introduced without returning those revenues to the public via lower taxes on labour, environmental and economic outcomes decline.
-For a more in depth discussion of this, see: OECD, 2020, Labour market consequences of a transition to a circular economy

-- 12 G Hernandez, et al, 2020, op cit - 13 M Meyer, et al, 2018, Contemporary resource policy and decoupling trends-lessons learnt from integrated model-based assessments - 14 Green Alliance, 2021a, Targeting success - 15 N Stern, 2022, A time for action on climate change and a time for change in economics - 16 Cambridge Econometrics, 2022, Economic analysis of policy pathways for increasing resource productivity.
-Conversion of one per cent GDP in 2035 to GBP based on OECD long term forecast of UK GDP in 2035 of \$3,588,162.
-Converted to GBP using exchange rates on 16 October 2023 as £2,947,234 million.
-One per cent of £2,947,345 million is £29.47 billion. - 17 A Wijkman and K Skanberg, 2015, The circular economy and benefits for society - 18 P Mealy and A Teytelboym, 2022, Economic complexity and the green economy - 19 Green Alliance, 2021b, Levelling up through circular economy jobs
+For a more in depth discussion of this, see: OECD, 2020, Labour market consequences of a transition to a circular economy - 12 G Hernandez, et al, 2020, op cit - 13 M Meyer, et al, 2018, Contemporary resource policy and decoupling trends-lessons learnt from integrated model-based assessments - 14 Green Alliance, 2021a, Targeting success - 15 N Stern, 2022, A time for action on climate change and a time for change in economics - 16 Cambridge Econometrics, 2022, Economic analysis of policy pathways for increasing resource productivity.
+Conversion of 0.84 per cent GDP in 2035 to GBP based on OECD long term forecast of UK GDP in 2035 of \$3,588,162.
+Converted to GBP using exchange rates on 16 October 2023 as £2,947,234 million, 0.84 per cent of £2,947,345 million is £24.76 billion. - 17 A Wijkman and K Skanberg, 2015, The circular economy and benefits for society - 18 P Mealy and A Teytelboym, 2022, Economic complexity and the green economy - 19 Green Alliance, 2021b, Levelling up through circular economy jobs